Career and Work

 Work Experience Programs

 Various faculties offer work experience programs for their students.
-These programs can offer an opportunity to learn about a specific career field and gain some valuable hands-on work experience.
+These programs can offer an opportunity to learn about a specific career field and gain valuable hands-on work experience.

 To learn about a program such as Arts Work Experience, you should speak with one of your faculty advisors.